The Beer Store: Cancellation of contract

 Ontario Chamber of Commerce President Rocco Rossi wrote to Fedeli stating that the plan to cancel the contract with TBS was a "short-sighted approach" that could lead to other corporations refusing to contract with the Province.
 Fedeli dismissed suggestions that the government might be required to pay up to $1 billion as a result of cancelling the contract at this time.

 The previous government had approved the sale of beer in six packs or less in a limited number of supermarkets in 2018 but the plan to cancel the contract with TBS would provide greater "choice and convenience" according to Fedeli.
 The government passed legislation to cancel the contract in early June but did not immediately proclaim it into law, because negotiations were continuing with TBS about the cancellation process.
 TBS Board chair Charlie Angelakos believed that negotiations could lead to a "mutually acceptable" method of increasing the availability of beer in retail locations and could prevent a "protracted legal battle and the significant damages to which the government would be exposed".

+In May 2024, the Ford government announced an agreement to terminate its contract with the Beer Store a year early at a cost of at least $225 million in payments to the Beer Store as part of a plan to expand beer sales, and sales of some alcohol products, in grocery stores, corner stores, gas stations, and big box retailers.
+The Opposition Liberals claimed the plan would cost taxpayers in excess of $1 billion in fees, incentive payments to grocery stores, and lost tax revenue.